ITV has confirmed the release date of its new crime drama Grace, adapted from the bestselling Roy Grace novels by Peter James.

-Grace will see Simm take on the role of troubled Detective Superintendent Roy Grace, whose investigations have been adapted from the books by Endeavour creator Russell Lewis.
+Grace will see Simm take on the part of troubled Detective Superintendent Roy Grace, whose investigations have been adapted from the books by Endeavour creator Russell Lewis.

-Filming began in Brighton in September 2020, following the announcement that the first two of the Grace novels will be given the small screen treatment.
+Filming began in Brighton in September 2020, following the announcement that the first two Grace novels would be given the small screen treatment.

 Here’s everything you need to know about ITV crime drama Grace.